 - Web Server.
 A web server that serves files to users in the form of web pages.
 PHP can be installed on virtually any web server such as Apache or Nginx.

 - Database (optional).
 A database is used for long term storage on a server.
 PHP can be used with many database systems such as Oracle, MySQL, MariaDB, or PostgreSQL.

 - Text editor or IDE.
-We need, at least, a simple text editor application to type out our PHP scripts.
-Most commonly, an IDE (integrated development environment) is used which provides us with more ease-of-use functionality than a simple text editor can.
+At the very least, we need a simple text editor application to type out our PHP scripts.
+More commonly, an IDE (integrated development environment) is used which provides us with more ease-of-use functionality than a simple text editor can.

-In this PHP tutorial series we will use the following:
+In this PHP tutorial course we will use the following: